Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/snapshots.md

 1. from the *Snapshots page*;
 2. from the *SNAPSHOTS TAB* on the *Virtual Machine details page*.

-In this article, we will explain the first way - to manage Snapshots from the *Snapshots page*.
-Information about the second one you can find in the next article - [VM's Snapshots]().
+In this article we will explain the first way - to manage Snapshots from the *Snapshots page*.
+Information about the second one you can find in the next article - [VM's Snapshots](https://docs.ventuscloud.eu/products/storage/manage-snapshots/).

 ## Create Snapshot
-To create new Snapshot from the *Snapshots page* do the following:
+To create new Snapshot from the *Snapshots page*, do the following:
 - go to the *Snapshots page* and click the *CREATE SNAPSHOT* icon in the upper left corner;
 - fill in the form on the next opened *Create Snapshot window* and click on the CREATE icon:
 ![](../../../assets/images/snap/3.png?classes=border,shadow)